Yuriysteam/yuriysteam.github.io/_posts/2019-03-18-prague-design-guide.md

 [DOX Museum of Modern art](https://www.dox.cz/en/) For sure the first place to visit.
 The building is awesome.
 There is a huge zeppelin on the top.
 Exhibitions are usually exciting.
 The best option to get there by metro and then walk.
 Adult €8.
 Quite good coffee place.

-[Kamppa MuseumLocated in the city centre.
+[Kamppa Museum](http://www.museumkampa.cz/en/) Located in the city centre.
 Having contemporary art from Czech artists and designers.
 Has a nice look out on the river and Charles bridge.
 Don't miss the penguins near the river. €12.

 [Prague City Gallery (GHMP)](http://en.ghmp.cz) Gallery with several contemporary art exhibitions.
 Located in several places: The Stone Bell House, Municipal Library, Colloredo-Mansfeld Palace, House of Photography, Villa Bílek, Troja Château and František Bílek’s House in Chýnov.
 Pick an exhibition from the website and visit a location. €5 per building.